sajrashid/docsSite/posts/editmode.md

 ## Now released

+### update to v 1.1.2 contains bugfix for setting id on post.

 <sub>Editing works without an id.
 The table will use the first columns values as an identity, duplicates will cause conflicts!</sub>

 <sub>Ensure your first column is unique, you can always specify an id column via options</sub> **"idCol":"colname"** <sub>, recomended if your first column is not an identity type.</sub>